 The 1870s system that denied D.C. residents the right vote for their own local government—as well as the congressional members and president who oversaw that government—stayed in place for nearly a century.
-During that time, D.C.’s black population grew.
-In 1957, D.C. became the nation’s first predominantly-black city.
-In 1970, the black population peaked at over 537,000 people, or 71 percent of the city’s population.
-By then, many white residents had moved to the suburbs of Maryland and Virginia where they could enjoy full voting rights.
+During that time, D.C.’s Black population grew.
+In 1957, D.C. became the nation’s first predominantly-Black city.
+In 1970, the Black population peaked at over 537,000 people, or 71 percent of the city’s population.
+By then, many residents had moved to the suburbs of Maryland and Virginia where they had full voting rights.

 Black D.C. residents fought to change their city’s unequal status during the civil rights movement, and won some key victories.
 The first was the right to vote for the president and vice president through the 23rd Amendment, ratified in 1961.
 The city held its first presidential election in 1964, voting overwhelmingly for the sitting president Lyndon B. Johnson over Barry Goldwater, a Republican senator from Arizona who’d voted against the Civil Rights Act earlier that year.

 Still, there were drawbacks to this victory.
-Even though D.C.’s most recent census population of over 760,000 people made it more populous than 11 states, it couldn’t receive more electors than the lowest-populated state (that was Alaska, with roughly 226,000 people).
+Even though D.C.’s most recent census population of nearly 706,000 people made it more populous than Wyoming and Vermont, it couldn’t receive more electors than the lowest-populated state.
 Since 1964, D.C. has always had three electors, the lowest number possible, regardless of its population size.